jweinst1/the-oblivion-language/value_units.md

 (false)
 ```

-#### Pair Units
+#### Item Units

-A Pair Unit, is a unit that has a key to value association, where the left value is associated with a key and the right is it's unlocked value.
+An Item Unit, is a unit that has a key to value association, where the left value is associated with a key and the right is it's unlocked value.
+They are distinguished by the format `(K, V)`, where K is a key and V is a value.
+Item units have access to a special set of processes, which will be discussed in later chapters.